 2. Gross Domestic Product (GDP) growth

-It’s clear that growth has steadily improved since Trump took office in 2016.
-But it should also be pointed out that President Trump came in at an unusually low-point for GDP growth.
+If we look at GDP growth over the past 10 years, it’s clear that growth has steadily improved since Trump took office in 2016.
+But it should also be pointed out that President Trump came in at an unusually low point for GDP growth.

 So, in some sense, it was inevitable that the GDP would improve.
 And the highest U.S. GDP-growth year over the past decade was actually in 2015, during the Obama administration.